expfactory/expfactory/docs/pages/1-generate.md

 Repeat this cloning/renaming process, giving the second folder the name `ant2`.

-You can now build a container with two ANT tasks which you can run before and after your treatment tasks.
+You can now build a container with two ANT tasks that you can run before and after your treatment tasks.
 You can repeat this process as many times as you like in case you need more than two measurements from the same task/survey.

 ## Container Generation